-The Design-Builder shall prepare an Emergency Response Plan to be implemented in the event the roadway (Mainline or Interchange, ORT Exit Site, or Special Exit Sites) are, shut down for unforeseen or unplanned circumstances.
+The Design-Builder shall prepare an Emergency Response Plan to be implemented in the event the roadway (Mainline or Interchange, ORT Exit Site, or Special Exit Sites) are shut down for unforeseen or unplanned circumstances.
 The Plan shall be implemented when the anticipated duration of closure exceeds twenty (20) minutes.
-The Plan shall be submitted to the Authority's Project Manager for review and comment a minimum of two weeks prior to the beginning of Work.
+The Plan shall be submitted to the Authority's Project Manager for review and comment as per Part 3, Section 2, Table 2-1a minimum of two weeks prior to the beginning of Work.
 Work on this Project shall not begin until the Design-Builder receives written notification from the Authority's Project Manager that the Emergency Response Plan has been reviewed by the Authority and all Authority comments have been resolved.

 The Emergency Response Plan shall include a notification and communication plan that describes how the Design-Builder will promptly inform the appropriate personnel/entities of an unforeseen or unplanned circumstance.
-No later than 30 calendar days following NTP, the Authority's Project Manager will provide the Design-Builder with a list of personnel and entities that need to be contacted in this section of the Emergency Response Plan.
+No later than 30-45 calendar days following NTP, the Authority's Project Manager will provide the Design-Builder with a list of personnel and entities that need to be contacted in this section of the Emergency Response Plan.